totem-tech/documentation/crowdloan/payouts.md

 _It should be noted that google sheets does not handle 12 decimal places correctly sometimes.
 This may result in the last 4 decimal places being replaced by zeros.
 Your actually allocations however will be correct to the last decimal place._

-## tl;dr

-**_You will be delighted to hear that you are all going to receive many more KAPEX than you expected due to the effects of the low turnout and the guaranteed minimum distribution._**

 Although the Google Document and this documention page explains the exact calculations for the entire payouts including referral rewards, you can calculate the minimum amount that you will receive using the formulas below: